-The workshops were opportunities to gather to share experiences, practices, and considerations for assessing and meeting needs in child and family services.
+The workshops were opportunities to gather to share experiences, practices, and considerations for assessing and meeting needs in CFS.
 Participants were also invited to complete the questionnaire during the workshops.
 The main takeaways of each of the workshops were captured in separate discussion summaries (see Appendix C).

 There are similar findings from the workshops.
 There is a common commitment to the well-being of children among First Nations and their service providers.
-The points of departure of First Nations and FNCFS agencies, however, vary.
-There are important differences in scale, capacity, and operational sophistication.
-These are essential considerations for any long-term and sustainable reform.

 For those delivering services in First Nations, excitement and hope at the prospect of change have been expressed, along with concern and uncertainty.
 National-level decision-making has not always reflected local realities.
 First Nations not affiliated to an FNCFS agency are grappling with various issues including capacity challenges, politics, and serving members on- and off-reserve, with inadequate facilities to offer services.
 Additional resources are welcome, but their use will not come quickly or easily because of capacity challenges (people, infrastructure, systems, processes).
-Practitioners, i.e., those delivering child and family services in First Nations, may have considerations that are different than those expressed by leadership.
+Practitioners, i.e., those delivering CFS in First Nations, may have considerations that are different than those expressed by leadership.

-While it is understood that long-term reform of child and family services is being pursued, what that will ultimately look like and how it will be sustained and is still evolving.
+While it is understood that long-term reform of CFS is being pursued, what that will ultimately look like and how it will be sustained and is still evolving.
 That lack of certainty in what happens in the next fiscal year makes planning a challenge.